Stepping Up for Prison or Homeless Ministry

 HERE’S HOW YOU CAN HELP GUYS IN PRISON OR A HOMELESS MINISTRY TO STEP UP

-1. LEAD A STEPPING UP VIDEO SERIES OR VIDEO EVENT
+1. LEAD A STEPPING UP VIDEO SERIES

 - Start with prayer.
 Commit your plans to the Lord.
 “Many are the plans of a man’s heart, but it is the Lord’s purpose that prevails” (Prov.
 19:21 NIV).
 Prayer is the starting point of any ministry endeavor.
 Ask God to remove any barriers to hosting the study.
 Pray for the men who will attend, that God will transform their lives.
 Unless the Holy Spirit is at work, the hearts of men will not be changed.